 In the evening, wash your beard with warm water, every third day with a beard cleanser, and before going to bed, apply a light layer of oil, pure as an overnight supplement.

-As for the balm, we personally do not recommend applying it overnight because it could happen that you rest your beard awkwardly, and the balm will only help the morning shock in front of the mirror.
+As for the balm, we personally do not recommend applying it overnight because this could interfere with your beard’s aesthetic, and the balm will only exaggerate the shock you get when you first glance in the mirror.

 What to Use: OIL